Typically speaking, narcissists are not people you should seek to be associating with.

 With narcissism being so prevalent in society, there is a good chance that you have encountered one or many in your life (and that you will encounter more in the future).

 You may not always be able to spot them, however, because of their ability to mask the more malevolent aspects of their personality.

 They often come across as quite charming and friendly people.

-That being said, when you have identified narcissism in an individual, there is only one sure-fire way of dealing with them to prevent any further hurt on your part.
+That being said, when you have identified narcissism in an individual, and you are wondering how to deal with a narcissist, there is only one sure-fire way to prevent any further hurt on your part.